charlesneimog/Awesome-Pd/docs/libraries/zexy.md

 - :material-tune: [__freadln__](../objects/freadln.md) The `freadln` object reads text files line by line, outputting each line as a list.
 - :material-tune: [__fwriteln__](../objects/fwriteln.md) The `fwriteln` object writes text files line by line, serving as a simplified version of `textfile`.
 - :material-tune: [__glue__](../objects/glue.md) The `glue` object combines two "packages" or messages, typically by appending or prepending one to the other.
-- :material-tune: [__index__](../objects/index.md) The `index` object creates and manages a symbol-to-integer map, allowing you to associate unique symbols with numerical indices.
 - :material-tune: [__l__](../objects/l.md) The `l` object (an alias for `list`) is used to store and manipulate lists in Pure Data.
 - :material-tune: [__l2i__](../objects/l2i.md) The `l2i` object converts all floating-point numbers within an incoming list to integers.
 - :material-tune: [__l2s__](../objects/l2s.md) The `list2symbol` (or `l2s`) object converts an incoming list into a single symbol.